grimflowers/grimflowers/README.md

 Scott Smythe - @grimflowers

-Web Development Geek interested in UI/UX and Front End Engineering.
+"People aren't wearing enough hats."
-Currently studying CS at the University of Nevada, Reno.
+Currently studying Math and CS at the University of Nevada, Reno.